Disk I/O

 blk_request_vq = virtq_init(0);

-// 8.
-Set the DRIVER_OK status bit.
+// 6.
+Set the DRIVER_OK status bit: We can now use the device!

 virtio_reg_write32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_DRIVER_OK);